This website is best viewed using the horizontal display on your tablet device.

 These are not all of the possible side effects of INREBIC.

 INREBIC may cause serious side effects, such as: Encephalopathy (including Wernicke’s encephalopathy).
 A serious and sometimes fatal neurological problem called encephalopathy (including Wernicke’s encephalopathy) has happened in some people who take INREBIC.
-Wernicke’s encephalopathy is a neurologic emergency that can happen if you do not have enough vitamin B1 (thiamine) in your body.
-Your healthcare provider will do a blood test to check your vitamin B1 level before starting and during treatment with INREBIC.
-Your healthcare provider may tell you to stop taking INREBIC and take a vitamin.
+Wernicke’s encephalopathy is a neurologic emergency that can happen if you do not have enough Vitamin B1 (thiamine) in your body.
+Your healthcare provider will do a blood test to check your Vitamin B1 level and treat you with Vitamin B1 if your level is too low before starting treatment with INREBIC.
+Your healthcare provider may also check your Vitamin B1 level during treatment with INREBIC.
+You should take a Vitamin B1 supplement (100 mg of thiamine) during treatment with INREBIC.
+Your healthcare provider may tell you to stop taking INREBIC if you develop side effects during treatment with INREBIC.

 Please see Important Safety Information, Prescribing Information and Medication Guide for further details.